Key Court Cases

 Atoo Zubeda v The Department of Immigration and Torture Claims Appeal Board

-A Uganda national raises a non-refoulment claim of protection on the basis that if she returns to Uganda, she will be harmed or killed for being a lesbian.
+A Uganda national raised a non-refoulment claim of protection on the basis that if she returns to Uganda, she will be harmed or killed for being a lesbian.
 Her application is denied.

 *Leave to apply for judicial review granted.